mpremus/lmdb-php/README.md

 ##IMPORTANT!!!
-- before using this module look at test files to see how to use interfaces.
+- Before using this module look at test files to see how to use interfaces.
-- do NOT forget to close MDB_env, MDB_dbi, MDB_txn and MDB_cursor when u are done using this objects.
+- Do NOT forget to close MDB_env, MDB_dbi, MDB_txn and MDB_cursor when u are done using this objects.
+- More examples how to use LMDB can be found in your local lmdb folder (location of git clone for LMDB).They are written in C code but the logic is same and function names are same.

 ##Documentation